alt-enterssx/quoka_http/README.md

 ```
   #include "./HttpLauncher/HttpLauncher.h"
 ```

+> The HttpLauncher class initializes and starts an HTTP server on a specified port (default: 8080).
+It sets up network resources using Winsock, creates a listening socket, and handles incoming connections.
+It also logs server information and errors.
+The class provides methods for getting and setting the server port, and throws exceptions (HttpException) for any setup issues.

 | Method | Type     | Description                | Access |
 | :-------- | :------- | :------------------------- | :------|